Particular/docs.particular.net/transports/azure-service-bus/native-message-access.md

 partial: snippets

+> [!NOTE]
-Note: Native outgoing messages cannot be customized when using the [outbox](/nservicebus/outbox/) as customizations are not persistent.
+> Native outgoing messages cannot be customized when using the [outbox](/nservicebus/outbox/) as customizations are not persistent.